iftekharmickey/Telecom-Error-Analyzer/README.md

    - The resulting DataFrame is saved to a CSV file named `combined_output.csv`.
    - The script prints the final DataFrame with error code summaries.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/iftekharmickey/Telecom-Error-Analyzer/blob/main/LICENSE) file for details.

+## Author

+This tool was developed by [Iftekhar Tahir](https://github.com/iftekharmickey/) as an automation project for Infozillion Teletech BD Ltd.